vachram97/still-utils/README.md

 ### Manually
 #### Clone the repository [outdated]
-After doing so, please clone this repo.
 I prefer having all my repos in `~/github`, so here is the command:
 ```bash
 mkdir -p ~/github/still-utils && git clone https://github.com/marinegor/still-utils.git ~/github/still-utils
 ```
+Run `sudo apt-get install git`, in case you don't have it yet.

 #### Install necessary python3 packages [outdated]
 Since you now have `pip3`, just do: